header_image

 FallCreditsSpringCredits

-KINES 3253KINES 315 (also meets Quantitative Reasoning B)3
+KINES 3253KINES 315 (Also meets Quantitative Reasoning Part B)3

-Liberal Studies course work3
+Liberal Studies coursework6KINES 3271

 Junior